menandmice/micetro_docs/guides/implementation/architecture.rst

 Virtual Appliances (Optional)
 ------------------------------

 The MDDS DNS/DHCP Appliance can be used as both a DNS and a DHCP server.
 Once the appliance has been configured, you work with the DNS and DHCP servers just as you would work with the BIND and ISC DHCP servers.
-Fore more information, refer to :ref:`webapp-appliance-management`.
+For more information, refer to :ref:`webapp-appliance-management`.